If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 In 2023, suicide claimed the lives of more than 3,800 people in Canada and ranked 12th among causes of death.

-The Mental Health Commission of Canada supports suicide prevention by working with communities to develop, implement, and sustain evidence-based approaches tailored to local needs.
+The Commission supports suicide prevention by working with communities to develop, implement, and sustain evidence-based approaches tailored to local needs.
 Through collaborative models such as Roots of Hope, the Commission helps communities strengthen protective factors, improve access to supports, and reduce the impacts of suicide.
 This work is complemented by national tools, training, and knowledge-sharing that build capacity across sectors.
 Together, these efforts advance a coordinated, community-driven approach to suicide prevention across Canada.

 Commission Accomplishments